nathansf/firebase-react-ts-sandbox/README.md

 # React/Typescript sandbox app built with Vite

-- Set up React router with basic config
+- Deployed to Firebase on commit to main with a Github action
 - Styling with Tailwind CSS
-- Deployed to Firebase on commit to main with a Github action

 ## Examples so far